Visibility network analysis of large-scale intermittency in convective surface layer turbulence: Methodology and dataset

-The network analysis is applied on the dataset from the Surface Layer Turbulence and Environmental Science Test (SLTEST) experiment, which was conducted over a homogeneous and flat terrain at the Great Salt Lake desert in Utah, USA \cite{hutchins2007evidence}.
-In this experiment, nine logarithmically-spaced time-synchronized sonic anemometers were mounted on a 30-m mast, measuring the three wind components and sonic temperature at a sampling frequency of 20 Hz \cite{hutchins2007evidence,chowdhuri2020persistence_a,chowdhuri2019revisiting,chowdhuri2020persistence_b}.
-The 30-min periods of streamwise and vertical velocity, $\lbrace u^\prime, w^\prime\rbrace$, and temperature, $T^\prime$, were selected from daytime convective conditions, following the same data processing as in previous works \cite{chowdhuri2020persistence_a,chowdhuri2019revisiting,chowdhuri2020persistence_b}.
-Here $^\prime$ indicates zero-mean fluctuations.
-Signals are selected to span nearly five decades of the stability ratio, $-\zeta=z/L$ (where $z$ is the measurement height and $L$ is the Obukhov length). $-\zeta>1$ and $-\zeta<0.1$ indicate highly-convective (i.e., buoyancy-dominated) and near-neutral (i.e., shear-dominated) conditions, respectively.
+We applied NVG on the dataset from the Surface Layer Turbulence and Environmental Science Test (SLTEST) experiment, which was conducted over a homogeneous and flat terrain at the Great Salt Lake desert in Utah, USA (40.14$^\circ$ N, 113.5$^\circ$ W).
+The experiment ran continuously for nine days from 26 May 2005 to 03 June 2005.
+In this experiment, nine time-synchronised sonic anemometers (CSAT3, Campbell Scientific, Logan, USA) were mounted on a 30-m mast at heights $z=\lbrace$1.4, 2.1, 3, 4.3, 6.1, 8.7, 12.5, 17.9, 25.7$\rbrace$ m, levelled to within $\pm$ 0.5$^\circ$ from the true vertical.
+Note that the lowest measurement height ($z=$ 1.4 m) at the SLTEST site was more than three orders of magnitude larger than the aerodynamic roughness length, which was $z_{0}\approx$ 5 mm \citep{metzger2007near}.
+Each of these nine anemometers measured the three wind components and sonic temperature at a sampling frequency of 20 Hz.
+Other details of the set-up and the instruments can be found in previous works \citep[e.g.,][]{hutchins2007evidence,chowdhuri2019revisiting}.

+In a convective ASL flow, the standard practice is to compute the turbulent statistics over a 30-min period \citep{panosfsky1984atmospheric,kaimal1994atmospheric}.
+Accordingly, the data from all the nine sonic anemometers were divided into 30-min segments, with each segment containing the 20-Hz measurements of the three wind components and the sonic temperature.
+Thereafter, we rotated the coordinate systems of all the nine sonic anemometers in the streamwise direction by applying the double-rotation method of \citet{kaimal1994atmospheric} for each 30-min period.
+The turbulent fluctuations in the wind components ($u^{\prime}$, $v^{\prime}$, and $w^{\prime}$ in the streamwise, cross-stream, and vertical directions respectively), and in the sonic temperature ($T^{\prime}$) were calculated after removing the 30-min linear trend from the associated variables.
+To select the 30-min periods for the NVG analysis, we focused only on rain-free daytime convective periods and followed the detailed data selection methods as outlined in \citet{chowdhuri2019revisiting}.